Linuxfabrik/monitoring-plugins/check-plugins/redfish-drives/README.md

                       [--password PASSWORD] [--timeout TIMEOUT] [--url URL]
                       [--username USERNAME]

-Checks the state of all drives or other physical storage media in the Systems collection.
+Checks the state of all physical drives and storage media in a Redfish- compatible server via the Redfish API.
+Alerts when any drive reports a degraded or failed state.

 options:
   -h, --help           show this help message and exit -V, --version        show program's version number and exit --always-ok          Always returns OK.
-  --insecure           This option explicitly allows to perform "insecure" SSL
+  --insecure           This option explicitly allows insecure SSL connections.
-                       connections.
-Default: True
   --no-proxy           Do not use a proxy.
-Default: False --password PASSWORD  Redfish API password.
+  --password PASSWORD  Redfish API password.
   --timeout TIMEOUT    Network timeout in seconds.
 Default: 8 (seconds) --url URL            Redfish API URL.
 Default: https://localhost:5000